FarouziAbir/sqlgraphlet/README.md

 # Parallel Pattern Enumeration in Large Graphs

 Graphlet enumeration is a fundamental task in graph exploration and analysis.
 It has many real-life applications including biology and transportation.
 In this work, we presents a novel approach to extracting these patterns with SQL queries, in a distributed fashion.
 Our solution aims to enumerate all the emnbadded graphlets by stages.
-First, we enumerate all the possible wedges, the we use them to enumerate the intuitive patterns that include 3-Paths, 3-Star and rectangle.
-These latters are used to enumerate the derived graphlets, with includes tailed triangles, diamonds and cliques.
+First, we enumerate all the possible wedges, then we use them to enumerate the intuitive patterns that include 3-Paths, 3-Star and rectangle.
+These patterns are used to enumerate the derived graphlets, with includes tailed triangles, diamonds and cliques.

 ![Screenshot](graphlets.png)